 Also, check out Erika’s Self-Publishing Resources for Writers for a great overview of tools to help you on your writing and publishing journey.

 Want to write books faster?
-Write consistently.
+Write every day.